layer5io/istio-service-mesh-workshop/lab-3/README.md

 ## <a name="injector"></a> Bookinfo application

-The bookinfo application that displays information about a book, similar to a single catalog entry of an online book store.
+The sample bookinfo application displays information about a book, similar to a single catalog entry of an online book store.
 Displayed on the page is a description of the book, book details (ISBN, number of pages, and so on), and a few book reviews.

 The Bookinfo application is broken into four separate microservices: